 The first aspect is maximum open area.
 When the open area is maximized, the capacity and efficiency of the screen are at their peak; however, the screen life is greatly reduced, and frequent replacement will be required.
-Decreasing the wire size used in making the screen cloth can increase the open area of a screen cloth.
+The open area of a screen cloth can be increased by decreasing the wire size used in making the screen cloth.